dde/qqcs/README.md

-    kdisp - display quantum states in ket notation (default is transposed column vector) trace - display the resulting quantum state (or equivalent matrix) at each step of the quantum circuit none - turn off kdisp and trace
+    kdisp - display quantum states in ket notation (default is transposed column vector) trace - display the resulting quantum state (or equivalent matrix) at each step of the quantum circuit ualt - use the alternate definition of a general 1-qubit unitary matrix none - reset all switches

+When the $name appears in a comment, the switch is toggled.

 ### Interactive help

-    The keyword gate[s] immediately following the hash character in an interactive comment will display a short help regarding the available gates.
+    The keyword $gate[s] immediately following the hash character in an interactive comment will display a short help regarding the available gates.

 ## Conclusion